13 Secrets Colorists Wouldn’t Dare Tell You for Free

 “Clairol Root Touch-Up is a perfect at-home quick fix product that can cut salon visits in half over the course of a year.
 Plus, Clairol’s newest app, MyShade, can help shade selection in a pinch,” notes Corbett.

 Try a deep conditioning treatment

 For a healthy, shiny mane, opt for a deep conditioning treatment instead of a clear gloss.
 “If the hair is not healthy and the cuticles aren’t closed, it won’t hold to hair color properly,” Corbett says.
 “When hair cuticles are closed, the hair is protected and allows light reflection and shine.
 It’s similar to fabric; if it’s not in good condition, the dye begins to fade.”
-(Hairstylists reveal the worst things you can do to your hair.)

 You might need gloss as frequently as you think